Ring (mathematics): Variations on terminology

 Although ring addition is commutative, ring multiplication is not required to be commutative: ab need not necessarily equal ba.
 Rings that also satisfy commutativity for multiplication (such as the ring of integers) are called commutative rings.
 Books on commutative algebra or algebraic geometry often adopt the convention that ring means commutative ring, to simplify terminology.

 In a ring, multiplicative inverses are not required to exist.
 A nonzero commutative ring in which every nonzero element has a multiplicative inverse is called a field.

 The additive group of a ring is the underlying set equipped with only the operation of addition.
 Although the definition requires that the additive group be abelian, this can be inferred from the other ring axioms.
 The proof makes use of the "1", and does not work in a rng.
 (For a rng, omitting the axiom of commutativity of addition leaves it inferable from the remaining rng assumptions only for elements that are products: ab + cd = cd + ab.)

-Although most modern authors use the term "ring" as defined here, there are a few who use the term to refer to more general structures in which there is no requirement for multiplication to be associative.
+There are a few authors who use the term "ring" to refer to structures in which there is no requirement for multiplication to be associative.
 For these authors, every algebra is a "ring".